Skip to content

 Will the O.J.
 Simpson Estate Be Forced to Satisfy the Debt?

 What Malcolm LaVergne quickly learned upon stepping into his role as executor is that his responsibilities as executor trump any loyalty he has to O.J.
 Simpson as his former lawyer.
 It seems that he’s finally realized he has no choice but to ethically perform the steps of the probate process as directed by the law.
-This means satisfying as many valid creditor claims as he can with the assets in the estate.

 If LaVergne fails to satisfy the civil judgment Simpson owed to the Goldmans despite the estate having the funds to pay, he could be held liable for executor misconduct, which could result in him being ordered to pay damages from his own pockets.
 LaVergne must remember that he owes fiduciary duties to all interested parties, including creditors.